-In our Lesson Study we will look at a person and a people with false hopes.
+Our Lesson Study will look at a person and a people with false hopes.

 It is very important for us to consider the false hopes that we have.
 Then when we are awakened from these false hopes, we may be in a position to understand the needs and the spiritual thirst of other persons and go to the source where those needs, and those false hopes are met and removed.